The-Marcy-Lab-School/swe-casestudy-1-cli-task-manager/INVESTIGATION.md

 Conditional Statements enable programs to behave differently depending on the state of the program.
 Without them, a program would run the exact same way every time!

-**Investigation Questions:**
+**Question 1**

-1. In `menu.js`, the `showMenu()` function uses `if/else if` statements to handle different menu choices.
+In `menu.js`, the `showMenu()` function uses `if/else if` statements to handle different menu choices.
 What would happen if we used separate `if` statements instead of `else if`?
 Try to think through what would happen if a user entered "1" as their menu choice.

+**Question 2**

-2. Look at the `addTask()` function in `tasks.js`.
+Look at the `addTask()` function in `tasks.js`.
 The first few lines check `if (!description)` and return early if no description is provided.
 This is called a "guard clause."
 What would happen if we removed this guard clause and a user tried to add a task with no description?

+**Question 3**

-3. Look at the `viewTasks()` function.
+Look at the `viewTasks()` function.
 It checks `if (tasks.length === 0)` before displaying tasks.
 What would happen if we removed this check and tried to display an empty task list?

 **My Notes:**